-"The PSA prostate screening is still our most important tool to reduce mortality due to prostate cancer," says Charles Enke, MD, radiation oncologist and prostate cancer specialist at The Nebraska Medical Center.
+"The PSA prostate screening is still our most important tool to reduce mortality due to prostate cancer," says Charles Enke, MD, radiation oncologist and prostate cancer specialist at Nebraska Medicine.

 Prostate cancer is the number one non-skin cancer in U.S. men and shares the number two spot with colorectal cancer in terms of cancer mortality.
 Most men ages 70 and older will eventually develop prostate cancer but because some forms of prostate cancer are slow-growing, many will never die from the disease.
 The Task Force feels that since the majority of deaths due to prostate cancer occur after age 75, the screening has no benefit and that the harms outweigh the benefits.

 Dr. Enke feels differently.
 "We’ve seen a significant decrease in the death rate due to prostate cancer over the last 20 years," says Dr. Enke," and this is due largely to the impact of the PSA screening test that was introduced in 1992.
 The five-year survival for a person who is diagnosed with prostate cancer today is 99 percent.
 I’m concerned that these new guidelines will reverse this trend and we’ll start seeing an increase in mortality again."